redux-saga/redux-saga/docs/advanced/Testing.md

 }
 ```

-Since Sagas always yield an Effect, and these effects have simple factory functions (e.g. put, take etc.) a test may
+Since Sagas always yield an Effect, and these effects have basic factory functions (e.g. put, take etc.) a test may
 inspect the yielded effect and compare it to an expected effect.
 To get the first yielded value from a saga,
 call its `next().value`: